Understanding the Charges

 The term “theft” is used to describe the removal of property from someone unlawfully or without their approval.
 Typically, the item or items are taken without the owner present.
 Removing items from an empty car, for instance, would be an example of theft.
 Within the term “theft”, there are further distinctions: if the value of the item(s) is under $400, it is considered petty theft.
 If the value of the item(s) exceeds $400, the theft in question is considered grand theft.
 Typically, grand theft veers toward a felony conviction, while petty theft may be a misdemeanor.

 Robbery, unlike theft, does involve person-to-person interaction.
 Robbery could include removing items from a car when an individual is still inside.
 Robbery also includes mugging or other forms of theft that involve person-to-person interaction, with or without a weapon.
 Robbery may carry a punishment more severe than theft, due to the possibility of bodily harm to another individual, the victim—a crime that exceeds both types of theft.
 Individuals who have committed robbery may be able to post bail and bail bonds companies may be able to assist.

 Obtaining Theft/Robbery Bail

 Posting bail for theft and robbery can be difficult because bail amounts are often very high.
-Fortunately, many people have options available to them for posting bail including bail bond companies, such as Advanced Bail Bonding.
+Fortunately, many people have options available to them for posting bail including bail bond companies, such as [nw_data field=company].
 Posting theft/robbery bail is made possible and straightforward through the use of bail bond companies, as they function as intermediaries between the incarcerated and the court.
 Many bail amounts are set deliberately high to encourage individuals to appear for court dates and other provisions set for release.
 Courts have designed it so the amount paid is supposed to loom large over the heads of detainees and their families.
-If you or a loved one was detained and needs theft bail in Covington, contact Advanced Bail Bonding today at 901-476-1125!
+If you or a loved one was detained and needs theft bail in [nw_data field=seo_city], contact [nw_data field=company] today at 901-476-1125!